ARP-25/TigerStrike-Karate/README.md

 | F06 Footer     |          |          |          | x        |          | x        |          |
 | F07 Galler     | x        |          | x        | x        |          |          |          |
 | F08 SignUp     |          |          |          |          |          |          | x        |

+### Features which could be implemented in the future

+- Student reviews/comments.
+- Login to access personal account which can contain infos about progress in the course, a learning plattform where you can re-watch lessons or technique videos.
+- Forum.
+- News section.

 ## Design